moliver28/research-handbook/content/handbook/engineering/development/ops/package/container-registry.md

       - Sentry issue - contains stacktrace to alert origin.
    1. Use the available [resources](#resources) to evaluate the problem.
    1. Determine if it's safe to ignore:
       - There is an existing issue for this alert.
-If so, add an occurrence of this problem in the issue following the [alert occurrence template](#alert-occurrence-template).
+If so, add an occurrence of this problem in the issue description following the [alert occurrence template](#alert-occurrence-template).
       - The logs/dashboards show that the issue seems to be resolved.
 For example, when the Pending Tasks metric for the online garbage collector is going down after a sudden peak and there are no errors in the logs.
       - The alert has been automatically resolved.
       - Open an issue if this requires attention in the future.
 If the alert/ci notification is due to a flake, identify the severity of the failure and add an appropriate priority label, CC Tim Rizzi in the issue for prioritization and @-mention CR maintainers team so that they are aware of the issue.